aDarkDev/TelCoin-Script/README.md

 * This script has been thoroughly tested and is working fine.

 ## New Update:
 NotCoin Security now uses `TLS v1.3` to secure NotCoin APIs and detect bots.
-To bypass NotCoin Cloudflare anti-bot measures, you have two options:
+To bypass NotCoin Cloudflare anti-bot measures, you have two ways:
 1. Use the `cloudscraper` library in my GitHub repository.
 2. Edit your current `cloudscraper` library .